johnandersen777/johnandersen777.github.io/content/apoc_analysis_beast_1.md

   - 2147 Atlantis release drop dead date (side note, MC Alice Album Title?
 We're supposed to be having fun while we're at it :)
     - `"read the thread"(grep: would be bad)`
   - Must achieve ubiquitous adoption by 2030 or misalignment becomes a problem
-  - Onyx is the first beast.
+  - Money (Onyx) is the first beast.
     - Souls there have been sold to the the Devil, restaked at 6.57 APR
     - FUCK.
 It's on.
     - I was keeping this at a wink and a nod but given that the Devil has a GitHub repo ya'll need to know ASAP, no time to wait to tell you